ufukkulahli/practicing-refactoring/replace-constructor-with-factory-method/README.md

 It is up to us to make constructor private.
 Since we are using static method to create object we might want to control creation.
 Careless constructor use might lead to unwanted business errors.

+Factory method
+* Can return an already created object
+* Can return subclasses of containing class

+This technique helps other refactorings
+* Change value to reference
+* Replace type code with subclasses

+This technique implements design pattern
+* Factory method